 - French Baguette - I love to use a classic, crusty French baguette for this recipe, but you can use your favorite long loaf of bread.

-- Olive Oil - I like to use organic, cold-pressed olive oil for this recipe.
-Since the ingredient list is so short, you want to make sure you're using quality ingredients that taste delicious!
+- Olive Oil – Stick with a good extra virgin olive oil for this recipe.
+Since the ingredient list is so short, you want to make sure you’re using quality ingredients that taste delicious!

 - Kosher Salt - I prefer to use Kosher salt in 99% of my recipes and this one is no exception!
 A sprinkle of salt goes a long way in boosting the flavors of this homemade crostini.